KameronKales/lusha-api-python/README.md

 # Lusha API Request Module with Python

 Tutorial on registering with Lusha and using their API to obtain company information.
-View on [YouTube](https://youtu.be/kIAVs7wJXpQ)
+View on [YouTube](https://youtu.be/kIAVs7wJXpQ)....this link is not correct yet.
+I will record an explainer video this week and update :)

 ## Getting Started